MicrosoftDocs/windows-dev-docs/windows-apps-src/layout/navigation-history-and-backwards-navigation.md

         <td style="vertical-align:top;">![system back on a tablet (in tablet mode)](images/back-systemback-tablet.png)</td>
         <td style="vertical-align:top;">
 <ul>
 <li>Always present in Tablet mode.
 Not available in Desktop mode.
 Title bar back button can be enabled, instead.
-See [PC, Laptop, Tablet](#PC).
 Users can switch between running in Tablet mode and Desktop mode by going to **Settings &gt; System &gt; Tablet mode** and setting **Make Windows more touch-friendly when using your device as a tablet**.</li>
 <li> A software button in the navigation bar at the bottom of the device.</li>
 <li>Global back navigation within the app and between apps.</li></ul>